pmdjdias/ua_infovis/VTK/Lesson_04/README.md

 Modify the code to create the following object.
 ![Poligonal model to replicate surface (left) and wireframe (right)](./polygonal.png)

-# Cliiping of a polygonal object
+# Clipping of a polygonal object
 Use the vtkVRMLImporter class to view the Teapot.wrl file.
 You can use the code example below.

 ``` html